Leslie Morphy OBE – Chair

 Dr Field graduated from St George’s Medical School, London in 2014.
 Her passion for homeless health was ignited after joining the Faculty for Homeless and Inclusion Health, and completing an elective with the Pathway Brighton homelessness team.

 She joined Pathway as a fellow following two years a junior doctor in the Midlands.
 She assisted Pathway teams across the country with service evaluation and data analysis, reviewing the care of every homeless patient referred to a Pathway team across a 6 month period and analysing the potential cost-saving impact on secondary care services.
 It is hoped her research will continue to demonstrate the beneficence of the Pathway model.

-Dr Briony Hudson – Pathway Clinical Research Fellow
+Dr Zana Khan – Pathway Clinical Research Fellow

 Dr Christopher Sargeant MBBS, DRCOG, MSc (Addictions) –